First snow of La Niña winter blasts millions in mid-Atlantic, unleashing hazardous travel conditions

 DASHCAM: FIRST RESPONDERS LEAP OUT OF RECKLESS DRIVER'S WAY DURING NORTH DAKOTA BLIZZARD

-They will have to contend with a glaze of ice that is currently expected to fall by midday Friday, potentially creating a drastically different evening commute home, as compared to conditions in the morning.
+Drivers will have to monitor a glaze of ice Friday evening in some locations, potentially creating a drastically different evening commute home, as compared to conditions in the morning.

 (FOX Weather)